cipherBT/Handwriting-Numbers-Classification-with-TensorFlow-and-CNN/README.md

 ## 💡 Tips

-- For best results, use a Python environment with TensorFlow, Keras, NumPy, Matplotlib, Seaborn, and Pandas installed.
+- Use a Python environment with TensorFlow, Keras, NumPy, Matplotlib, Seaborn, and Pandas installed.
 - The notebook includes visualizations for training curves and confusion matrix for easy performance analysis.

 ## 📖 References